Danbardo/SPA_Survey/README.md

-# SPA_Survey
+# SPA Survey
  This is a single page survey application developed in the pre-framework worked using jQuery mobile.

  The application was used to collect data from thousands of surveys in potentially rural locations.
+As it was used by a large number of staff members a simple staff login is also incorporated for data collection purposes.

  To cope with a lack of internet connection, the application utilises WebSQL which routinely synchronises with an external server.